sf-wdi-29/Terminal-Basics-Navigating-the-Filesystem/readme.md

 ## Customize The terminal - Demo

-#### When using bashrc
+#### When using bash_profile

 When a terminal session starts, there are some configurations read at the start of the session.
 The configuration is written in a file that has a specific name.
-As we run `bash`, the file name for this type of shell is called `.bashrc` and is located in the user folder, so every user for the same machine can have different configurations. `rc` stands for "Run Control" and is an old Unix convention.
+As we run `bash`, the file name for this type of shell is called `.bash_profile` and is located in the user folder, so every user for the same machine can have different configurations. `rc` stands for "Run Control" and is an old Unix convention.

-If you open the file `.bashrc` using the command `subl ~/.bashrc`, you'll see your own config file for bash.
+If you open the file `.bash_profile` using the command `subl ~/.bash_profile`, you'll see your own config file for bash.

 You can add code to this file and it will be parsed and/or executed every time you open a new window/tab.
 You can add custom commands, aliases, redefine your path etc.